Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 One Mother’s Response to the Plenary Tweets

-Over twitter, one mother responded to my conference tweets about an 18.5 BMI recovery goal as being too low and tweeted the following:
+On X, one mother responded to my conference tweets about an 18.5 BMI recovery goal as being too low and wrote the following:

 • If it’s not part of their training, providers should at least listen to and support parents in this.
-We are committed to our kids’ recovery every bit as they are.
+We are committed to our kids’ recovery every bit as much as they are.

 Helping Parents Get on Board With Higher Weights

-Stephanie Zerwas, Ph.D. (not at the conference) chimed in over Twitter and asked the parent:
+Stephanie Zerwas, Ph.D. (not at the conference) chimed in on X and asked the parent:

 • What language helped you as a parent to “get it?
 Parents often have a belief that being a little underweight can help their child not worry about weight gain, not realizing that it keeps kids stuck in limbo and hypervigilant.